hsm207/sycamore/docs/source/conversational_memory/overview.md

 ## Architecture

-Conversation Memory is in the ml-commons plugin in OpenSearch.
+Sycamore's conversation memory uses the ml-commons plugin in OpenSearch.
 It is a CRUD API built for storing conversations and adding new interactions.
 It uses a pair of OpenSearch system indices to store this data.
 We represent conversations as a list of interactions, where each interaction consists of an “input and a “response.”
 We also add two other fields to interactions and conversations to enable adding the prompt template used in the interaction and additional info specified by the application.

 ![Untitled](imgs/resource-diagram.png)